hannesdelbeke/pyblish-simple/docs/README.md

 ## What's pyblish simple & why was it developed?
 The standard UI for Pyblish confused artists:
-- The standard UI shows which validation failed, but not which instance failed.
+- it shows which validation failed, but not which instance failed.
 e.g. Pyblish flags that a vertex is incorrect, but not which one.
 The artist is frustrated, because they don't know which vertex to fix.
-- The standard UI shows a lot of info, overwhelming non-technical users.
+- it shows a lot of info, overwhelming non-technical users.
 Artists don't find it intuitive.

 To solve this, pyblish-simple shows a list of instances.
 When you select an instance, it only shows the valiations that affected that instance.